codinghusi/ArduinoKnockPatternDetector/README.md

 # Overview
 This package allows you to record a knock pattern, saving it on the EEPROM and testing it on the fly.
 So you can react on a specific knock pattern.
+All that happens asynchronous and with many settings!

 # Example
 ```c++